oljung/portfolio-project-4/README.md

 This application has a full CRUD functionality for creating a recipe plan, recipes and ingredients.
 All these can be user created in order to provide a wide functionality.
 For a more in-depth guide to the different features on Dinner Wizard, please check out the [about page](https://dinner-wizard.herokuapp.com/about/) for the site.

 ### 2.1 Future Features
 - The ability to view a preview of a recipe from the recipe list (when adding a recipe to a plan) would be very helpful to get a better idea about a recipe before adding it.
-THis is beyond the scope of this release, as it would require significant rewriting of the add recipe form
+This is beyond the scope of this release, as it would require significant rewriting of the add recipe form
 - The ability to edit user information (a profile page) would imrpove user experience and should be a priority for the next release.
 - The ability for a user to retrieve a lost password is a very usefull feature, but is beyond the scope of this release as it would require more robust use of allauth or Oauth.